Waterproof fabric

-Waterproof fabrics are fabrics that are, inherently, or have been treated to become, resistant to penetration by water and wetting.
+Waterproof fabrics are fabrics that are inherently, or have been treated to become, resistant to penetration by water and wetting.
 The term "waterproof" refers to conformance to a governing specification and specific conditions of a laboratory test method.
 They are usually natural or synthetic fabrics that are laminated or coated with a waterproofing material such as wax, rubber, polyvinyl chloride (PVC), polyurethane (PU), silicone elastomer, or fluoropolymers.
 Treatment could be either of the fabric during manufacture or of completed products after manufacture, for instance by a waterproofing spray.
 Examples include the rubberized fabric used in Mackintosh jackets, sauna suits, and inflatable boats.

+Waterproof fabrics may also include waterproof-breathable fabrics, which are fabrics that allow water vapor to move across the fabric while still resisting liquid water and wetting.